© Vietato l'utilizzo dei contenuti senza autorizzazione

 Church of San Giulio priest built in Romanesque style in the 12th century

-Dome and Bell Tower of the Basilica of San Gaudenzio, as high as 121 meters
+Dome and Bell Tower of the Basilica of San Gaudenzio, 121 meters high

 Turin: Grande Torino Municipal Stadium